dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 ::

         genapp = BaseApp(app, db)
-        genapp.add_view(GroupGeneralView(), "List Groups",icon = ""fa-folder-open-o"",category = "Contacts")
+        genapp.add_view(GroupGeneralView(), "List Groups",icon = ""fa-folder-open-o"",category = "Contacts",
+                        category_icon = "fa-envelope")
         genapp.add_view(ContactGeneralView(), "List Contacts",icon = "fa-envelope",category = "Contacts")

 Take a look at the :doc:`api` for add_view method.

 .. note::
-	The icons for the menu on this examples are from font-awesome, take a look at the `icons <http://fontawesome.io/icons/>`_ names.
+	The icons for the menu on this examples are from font-awesome, take a look at the `Icons <http://fontawesome.io/icons/>`_ names.
 Font-Awesome is already included and you can use any icon you like on menus and actions

 You can find this example at: https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/quickhowto